 In many areas of Oregon, public transit services are supplemented by the efforts of non-profit and human service agencies offering volunteer driver programs, such as to enable veterans to get to heath care.
-Ride Connection, Inc., a nonprofit agency operating in Washington, Clackamas, and Multnomah Counties operates a regional network of volunteer driver programs in coordination with the Oregon and federal veteran's agencies, as well as local hospitals, American Red Cross, Multnomah County Aging and Disability Services, City of Forest Grove, and many other partners.
+Ride Connection, Inc., a non-profit agency operating in Washington, Clackamas and Multnomah Counties, operates a regional network of volunteer driver programs in coordination with the Oregon and federal veterans' agencies, as well as local hospitals, American Red Cross, Multnomah County Aging and Disability Services, City of Forest Grove and many other partners.
 In rural areas, the Oregon Department of Human Services and regional hospitals operate volunteer programs that offer a critical link to health care for many people.
-With legislative support, ODOT is piloting projects in Southern Oregon, the Central Oregon area, and Linn and Benton counties to determine best practices with veteran's programs to assist disabled veterans to access medical services.